lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

     Multi-class area under the curve: 96.9%

 From the prediction results, we obtain a 96.9% AUC score.
-The model performs well in predicting the test data but still slightly worse than LDA, QDA and multinominal logistic regression.
+The model performs well in predicting the test data but still worse than LDA, QDA and multinominal logistic regression.
 This suggests the datasets class distribution are better off seperated by a linear decision boundry rather than a gaussian boundry.

-Since linear decision boundaries seem to perform the 'best' so far we should look at SVM linear kernal.

 ```R